GPS-like Robot Proves a “Groundbreaking” option for Spinal Fusion Surgery at Atlantic Spine Center.

 He and his colleague, Kaixuan Liu, MD, performed the robotic operation at their center’s Advanced Spine and Outpatient Surgery facility.

-Spine fusion is intended to stabilize and strengthen a spine that has been compromised by conditions like a herniated disc, spinal tumor, or compressed nerve, which can cause debilitating, chronic pain.
-The operation involves permanently connecting (fusing) two vertebrae in the spine after removing the diseased or damaged material from in-between them.
+Spine fusion is intended to stabilize and strengthen a spine compromised by conditions like a herniated disc, spinal tumor, or compressed nerve, which can cause debilitating chronic pain.
+The operation involves permanently connecting (fusing) two vertebrae in the spine after removing the diseased or damaged material from in between them.

-Dr. Kadimcherla and his colleague Dr. Kaixuan Liu MD, PhD used the ExcelsiusGPS®, which was developed by Globus Medical, to relieve pain in a 57-year-old patient suffering from a collapsed disc in his lower back and a bone spur impinging on a sciatic nerve.
-Medical images of the diseased area were imported into the ExcelsiusGPS® software, which then provided the surgeons with an anatomical plan that displayed on a screen and provided a GPS-like mapping system to guide a robotic arm with pinpoint accuracy.
+Dr. Kadimcherla and his colleague Dr. Kaixuan Liu MD, PhD used the ExcelsiusGPS®, which Globus Medical developed, to relieve pain in a 57-year-old patient suffering from a collapsed disc in his lower back and a bone spur impinging on a sciatic nerve.
+Medical images of the diseased area were imported into the ExcelsiusGPS® software, which then provided the surgeons with an anatomical plan displayed on a screen and a GPS-like mapping system to guide a robotic arm with pinpoint accuracy.